-Applying The Decals
+Applying the Decals

-The main decals for your model have been applied at the factory.
-Additional decals are printed on self-adhesive clear mylar and are die-cut for easy removal.
-Use a hobby knife to lift the corner of a decal and lift it from the backing.
+The main decals have already been

+applied to your T-Maxx 3.3.
+The extra decals provided are die-cut for easy removal.
+Use a hobby knife to lift the corner of a decal and remove it from the backing.